Heat Pump Maintenance

 Air Filter Clean

 Air filters trap and eliminate dust and other particulates in the air.
-This prevents these tiny pollutants and pathogens from getting sucked into a room via the AC system.
+This prevents these tiny pollutants and pathogens from getting sucked into a room via the heat pump system.
 A dirty air filter can interfere with the smooth, unobstructed flow of air and can be much less efficient at capturing particulates.

-In addition to annual or semiannual scheduled maintenance, check your air filters once a month and wash or replace them if they appear dirty.
+In addition to annual or semi-annual scheduled maintenance, check your air filters once a month and wash or replace them if they appear dirty.
 The frequency of changing your air filters is dependent on the general quality of air in your area.
 Places with cleaner air can get by with washing or replacing air filters quarterly.

 Clear Outdoor Unit

 Shrubs, long grass, dust, mud, leaves, dead insects, and other objects on and around the outdoor unit can hamper airflow, decrease heat discharge, and thus degrade the heat pump system’s overall function.